Devsbench/scientific-robin-e5a44/content/pages/index.md

     title: One Stop Shop for Your Blockchain Project
     content: >
       You know your  business.
 We know how blockchain works.
 We've built Tezos & Cardano.
-We can work as your technology partner.
+We can work as your trusted technology partner.
     image_alt: lorem-ipsum
     actions:
       - label: Hire us